CASE STUDY 3

 Case Study 3

-Ian and Sarah were considering their divorce, and what would happen to their two children after the process was complete.
+Ian and Sarah were considering the arrangements around their divorce proceedings and what would happen to their two children after the process was complete.
 They decided that mediation would be the best way forward for them to sort out their problems and to minimise the impact on the children.
-They had both read through the information on our website and we had spoken to each of them on the phone about mediation.

 Case Study 3 of Family Mediation Claire and Nathan